Treatment Eligibility

 Enter your patient's mutations below to see if they are eligible for KALYDECO.

-KALYDECO is a cystic fibrosis transmembrane conductance regulator (CFTR) potentiator indicated for the treatment of cystic fibrosis (CF) in patients age 4 months and older who have one mutation in the CFTR gene that is responsive to ivacaftor potentiation based on clinical and/or in vitro assay data.
+KALYDECO is a cystic fibrosis transmembrane conductance regulator (CFTR) potentiator indicated for the treatment of cystic fibrosis (CF) in patients age 1 month and older who have at least one mutation in the CFTR gene that is responsive to ivacaftor potentiation based on clinical and/or in vitro assay data.

 Most patients have 2 CFTR mutations, 1 for each allele.
 However, in rare instances, a single allele can have more than 1 mutation.
 This is called a compound, or complex, mutation.